amphp/http-server/README.md

 ## Config File

-Aerys looks for its config file in the following locations (relative to the repo root):

- - ./config.php
- - ./etc/config.php
- - ./bin/config.php

-If none of the relative locations holds a config.php the server checks the following absolute path:

- - /etc/aerys/config.php

-The first discovered config.php is used.
-Alternatively, the `-c, --config` switches define a custom config file:
+Use the `-c, --config` switches to define the config file:

 ```bash
 $ php bin/aerys -c /path/to/my/config.php